1414C/jiffy/README.md

 ### What does a generated application look like?

 The generated application can be pointed at the DBMS of your choice without the need to recompile the binary (architecture differences not withstanding).
 This means that a developer can build a model, fully test it locally using SQLite and then redirect the appplication to a formal testing environment running SAP Hana, or any of the other supported database systems.
-This is achievable due to the ORM layer that the Rocket application is built upon.
+This is achievable due to the ORM layer that the Jiffy application is built upon.
 The ORM is easily extendable to accomodate other databases if required (oracle, db2, SAP ASE are candidates here).

 Applications are generated based on model files which are encoded as simple JSON.
 The concepts of entity and resource-id form the cornerstones upon which the model, application and RESTful end-points are built.